-For \Euclid to achieve one of its primary science goals, specifically a Figure-of-Merit (FoM) on dark energy of $>400$ \citep{Laureijs2011}, uncertainties on the mean redshift $\sigma\left(\langle z\rangle \right)$ for each tomographic redshift bin must be less than $0.002\,(1+z)$ \citep[68\% confidence limits;][]{Laureijs2011}.
-In this paper we assess the potential for photometric-spectroscopic cross-correlations to form a major component of redshift calibration in \Euclid.
-We aim to use approximately $402\,{\rm deg}^{2}$ of the \Euclid Flagship simulation \citep{Potter2017}, with realistic photo-$z$ point estimates based upon LSST-like photometry, in order to forecast the expected uncertainties of clustering redshift calibration as the \Euclid data volume grows.
-We define realistic spectroscopic samples in the simulation, based upon DESI and Baryon Oscillation Spectroscopic Survey (BOSS) selection criteria \citep{Aghamousa2016,Dawson2013}, and make use of the clustering redshift method \citep{Schmidt2013,Menard2013} as implemented in the \texttt{yet\_another\_wizz} software package \citep{Busch2020}.
-We explore the dependence of $\sigma\left(\langle z\rangle \right)$ upon the area of spectroscopic overlap, and extrapolate from $402\,{\rm deg}^{2}$ to the full projected overlap region for \Euclid, BOSS, and DESI.
-We also explore various methods of mitigation for systematic biases associated with the unknown redshift-evolution of the photometric galaxy bias; including the use of spectroscopic auto-correlations, and internal consistency checks available only to simulations.
+For \Euclid to achieve one of its primary science goals, specifically a figure of merit (FoM) on dark energy of $>400$ \citep{Laureijs2011}, uncertainties on the mean redshift, $\sigma\left(\langle z\rangle \right),$ for each tomographic redshift bin must be less than $0.002\,(1+z)$ \citep[68\% confidence limits;][]{Laureijs2011}.
+In this paper we assess the potential for photometric-spectroscopic cross-correlations to form a major component of the redshift calibration in \Euclid.
+We aim to use approximately $402\,{\rm deg}^{2}$ of the \Euclid Flagship simulation \citep{Potter2017}, with realistic photo-$z$ point estimates based upon LSST-like photometry, to forecast the expected uncertainties of clustering redshift calibration as the \Euclid data volume grows.
+We define realistic spectroscopic samples in the simulation, based upon DESI and Baryon Oscillation Spectroscopic Survey (BOSS) selection criteria \citep{Aghamousa2016,Dawson2013}, and make use of the clustering redshift method \citep{Schmidt2013,Menard2013} as implemented in the \texttt{yet\_another\_wizz (YAW)} software package \citep{Busch2020}.
+We explore the dependence of $\sigma\left(\langle z\rangle \right)$ upon the area of spectroscopic overlap and extrapolate from $402\,{\rm deg}^{2}$ to the full projected overlap region for \Euclid, BOSS, and DESI.
+We also explore various methods of mitigation for systematic biases associated with the unknown redshift evolution of the photometric galaxy bias, including the use of spectroscopic auto-correlations and internal consistency checks available only to simulations.

 This paper is organised as follows.
-In Sect. \ref{sec:data}, we describe the Flagship simulated data, the realistic photo-$z$ employed in our analysis, and our definitions of spectroscopic sub-samples.
-Sect. \ref{sec:method} details our cross-correlation methodology, galaxy bias correction and the extrapolation of uncertainties to the full \Euclid, BOSS, and DESI overlap.
-In Sect. \ref{sec:results}, we present the results of clustering redshift calibration for these simulations, and in Sect. \ref{sec:conclusions} discuss the implications for \Euclid clustering redshifts, and avenues to pursue for future research.
+In Sect. \ref{sec:data} we describe the Flagship simulated data, the realistic photo-$z$ employed in our analysis, and our definitions of spectroscopic sub-samples.
+Section \ref{sec:method} details our cross-correlation methodology, galaxy bias correction, and the extrapolation of uncertainties to the full \Euclid, BOSS, and DESI overlap.
+In Sect. \ref{sec:results} we present the results of clustering redshift calibration for these simulations and in Sect. \ref{sec:conclusions} discuss the implications for \Euclid clustering redshifts and avenues to pursue for future research.

-\section{Data: simulated photometric and spectroscopic samples}
+\section{Data: Simulated photometric and spectroscopic samples}

 Below we explain our process for constructing simulated \Euclid photometric `target' samples and spectroscopic `tracer' samples used to study clustering redshifts for \Euclid.